microsoft/OMS-Agent-for-Linux/docs/Hardening.md

-# Linux Hardening while using OMS Log Collector
+# Linux Hardening using OMS Log Collector
 We support some industry standard hardening (please see [Supported Hardening or Customization](#supported-hardening-or-customization) for more details).
-We also can provide some [troubleshooting steps](#common-hardening-issues) for customized hardening.
+Other forms of hardening are officially unsupported, but we provide some [troubleshooting steps](#common-hardening-issues) to follow for customized hardening.

 # Table of Contents
 - [Supported Hardening or Customization](#supported-hardening-or-customization)